Bachelor of Science in Respiratory Care Degree Advancement (RRT to BSRC) Program

 Through small class sizes, individualized attention from professors and comprehensive courses, students will expand their knowledge and skill set.

 The program offers rigorous coursework, challenging students to grow deeper in their knowledge of Respiratory Care and expand their skills.
+The program also prepares students for extra credentialing exams.
 Furthermore, Concordia's Respiratory Care program emphasizes the development of leadership and management skills, which grants students access to leading roles in the field.

 Students accepted into the program who hold the RRT credential are awarded 40 credit hours.
 They complete the required Concordia University Texas General Education courses and 11 Respiratory Care courses.